Eusebio Puello

 Eusebio Puello de Castro (1811 – December 15, 1871) was a Dominican general who displayed great leadership skills and bravery; he stood out during the Dominican War of Independence.

 After serving in the Haitian regime, he joined the Dominican independence movement and signed the Manifesto of January 16, 1844.
 He was among the many participants in the revolt that led to the proclamation of the First Dominican Republic on February 27, 1844.
 He would soon rise to prominence in the many battles against Haiti, much like his brothers José Joaquín and Gabino.

-However, unlike his patriotic brothers, Eusebio began to switch alliance to Spain beginning in the 1860s.
+However, unlike his patriotic brothers, Eusebio began to switch alliance to Spain beginning in the 1860s following Spain's annexation of the country.
 As a general for the Spanish Army, he fought vigorously against the Dominican insurgents in the Dominican Restoration War.
 By 1865, Spain lost its dominance on the island, leading numerous Dominicans, including Puello, to emigrate to Cuba or Puerto Rico.
 In Cuba, when the Ten Years' War broke out, Puello defended Spanish interests with conviction and led many military operations of Spanish troops against the Mambise rebels.
 He would remain loyal to Spain until his death in 1871.